-Dog owners looking for a new tasty treat option to offer “man’s best friend” this holiday season are in luck now that Oklahoma State University has announced Pete’s Treats.
+Dog owners looking for a new tasty treat option to offer “man’s best friend” are in luck now that Oklahoma State University has announced Pete’s Treats.

 OSU First Cowgirl Ann Hargis, co-founder of Pete’s Pet Posse, always wanted the university to have its own dog treat and thanks to a partnership with alumnus Travis Brorsen, now it does.

-Pete’s Treats are available at the OSU University Store, the Boren Veterinary Medical Hospital or at TravisBrorsen.com.
-Orders placed by Dec.
-15 are expected to be filled before the holidays.
+Pete’s Treats are available at the OSU University Store, the Boren Veterinary Medical Hospital or online through the University Store.

 The partnership also provides jobs for adults with developmental disabilities who bake and package the product at 4RPUPS in Enid.

 “It’s been a great partnership so far,” said Brorsen, host of Animal Planet’s “My Big Fat Pet Makeover.”
 “When people buy these dog treats they’re providing … their pets with a treat that is way healthier than any treat they can buy in a store.”